Chadx86/chadx86/README.md

 # chadx86
-UEFI Bootloader for x86 and x64 systems (may be multiboot)
+UEFI Bootloader for x86 and x64 systems

 All of the x86 assembly was written by 0xol